City of San José

 Council Reports

-The IGR team reports to the City Council 3 times per year to provide progress updates on advocacy priorities to the City Council and yearly seeks City Council direction to approve the legislative program and legislative priorities.
+The IGR team reports to the City Council three times per year to provide progress updates on advocacy priorities to the City Council and yearly seeks City Council direction to approve the legislative program and legislative priorities.

 - Summer 2024 Memo to Council